chainapsis/keplr-wallet/docs/docs/use-with/cosmjs.md

 - Returns a **Protobuf-compatible signer** if the account is mnemonic/private key-based.
 - If account type changes (e.g., a user switches wallets), update the signer using this API when the [`keplr_keystorechange`](../guide/custom-event#key-store-change) event is triggered.

+### KeplrSignOptions
+Use the additional signing options for special needs.
+  - `preferNoSetFee`: If true, the fee configured by the dApp will be prioritized over the fee set by the user.
+  - `preferNoSetMemo`: If true, the memo will be set by the dApp and the user will not be able to modify it.
+  - `disableBalanceCheck`: If true, the transaction won't be blocked even if the balance is insufficient.

 ---

 ## Using Keplr with Stargate